Skip to navigation Skip to content Skip to subnav

 (3) Inspection of the expungement order may be permitted only upon petition by the person who is the subject of the case.
 The Chief Superior Judge may permit special access to the index and the documents for research purposes pursuant to the rules for public access to court records.

 (a) Order and notice.
-Upon entry of an order to seal, the order shall be legally effective immediately and the person whose record is sealed shall be treated in all respects as if the person had never been arrested, convicted, or sentenced for the offense and that its effect is to annul the record of arrest, conviction, and sentence.
-The court shall provide notice of the sealing to the respondent, Vermont Crime Information Center (VCIC), the arresting agency, the Restitution Unit of the Vermont Center for Crime Victims Services, and any other entity that may have a record related to the order to seal.
-The VCIC shall provide notice of the sealing to the Federal Bureau of Investigation’s National Crime Information Center.
+Upon entry of an order to seal, the court shall send a copy of any order sealing a criminal history record to all of the parties and attorneys representing the parties, including to the prosecuting agency that prosecuted the offense, the Vermont Crime Information Center (VCIC), the arresting agency, and any other Vermont State entity identified by the petitioner that may have a record subject to the sealing order.
+VCIC shall provide notice of the sealing order to the Federal Bureau of Investigation’s National Crime Information Center.

 (b) Effect.

-(1) Except as provided in subdivision (c) of this section, upon entry of a sealing order, the order shall be legally effective immediately and the person whose record is sealed shall be treated in all respects as if he or she had never been arrested, convicted, or sentenced for the offense.
+(1) Except as provided in subsection (c) of this section, upon entry of a sealing order, the order shall be legally effective immediately and the person whose record is sealed shall be treated in all respects as if the person had never been arrested, convicted, or sentenced for the offense.

 (3) The response to an inquiry from any member of the public regarding a sealed record shall be that “NO CRIMINAL RECORD EXISTS.”